apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 scans.
 I realized this would require Fluo configuration to provide the name of the scan executor.
 Forcing a user to specify Accumulo and Fluo configuration was very cumbersome so I abandoned the prescriptive approach.
-The descriptive approach I settled on its place is less cumbersome (it only requires Accumulo config) and more flexible (it supports executors and/or prioritization instead of only executors).
+The descriptive approach I settled on in its place is less cumbersome (it only requires Accumulo config) and more flexible (it supports executors and/or prioritization instead of only executors).